Only rigorous underwriting can determine the quality of a real estate investment. However, these 5 basic factors are the first things to look for:

 - 90% debt – lender gives you 9 dollars for every 1 you put in

 As you increase your leverage and total debt amount, you increase the amount of property you can purchase and therefore potentially profit from.
-But increased leverage also exposes you to much greater risk.
-In the last example, if you are 90% levered, a minor 10% swing in the property value or annual income can wipe out your entire investment!
-We believe that a healthy amount of debt is somewhere between 60% - 75% depending upon the individual deal.
+But increased leverage also exposes you to much greater risk liability.
+In the last example, if you are 90% leveraged, a minor 10% swing in the property value or annual income can wipe out your entire investment!
+We believe that a healthy amount of debt lies somewhere between 60% - 75% depending upon the individual deal.
 It is also important to understand the capital stack, and if there is any money senior to your equity other than the senior lender—which is the case with deals that involve preferred equity and mezzanine debt.

 These are just a few things to look for when evaluating real estate investments.
-We did not even mention tenancy, market competition, debt terms, inflation, transportation and other public infrastructure, operating agreement terms and fees, market growth and risks, among many others.
-Learn more about our rigorous underwriting process here.
+We have not mentioned other factors such as tenancy, market competition, debt terms, inflation, transportation and other public infrastructure, operating agreements, or market risks, to name a few.
+Investing in real estate normally requires more capital, expertise and time than the average investor has.